Ryan Sharp: Formula Renault v6

-2004 saw Ryan continue his relationship with the highly rated Jenzer Motorsport team, but moving up to the Formula Renault V6 Eurocup.
+2004 saw Sharp continue his relationship with the highly rated Jenzer Motorsport team, but moving up to the Formula Renault V6 Eurocup.
 The season started quite well, when he finished third and first at the first weekend (3rd in Race 1 after spinning at Turn 1 and dropping right to the back of the field), and then achieving two-second places at the following races in Valencia.
 In the course of one of the two races Ryan appeared to have an invincible lead of four seconds in the race with one lap to go.
-However, the 4-second lead was lost in the last lap allowing Rayn to finish second.
+However, the 4-second lead was lost in the last lap allowing Sharp to finish second.
 Losing places during the last section of the races was common for Ryan during this season and it was thought to be related to a general lack of fitness and mounting driver nerves towards the end of the race.
-Ryan had a lot to focus on and learn and an amount of inexperience at this level meant his tyres were being worked too hard and he lost pace at the end of both races.
+Sharp had a lot to focus on and learn and an amount of inexperience at this level meant his tyres were being worked too hard and he lost pace at the end of both races.
 As a result, he was passed by Damien Pasini and Robbie Kerr who won these races.
 Nevertheless, these first 4 rounds left him with a commanding lead at the head of the championship.
-The season moved to Magny Cours where Ryan consolidated his championship lead.
+The season moved to Magny Cours where Sharp consolidated his championship lead.
 At the F1 support race at Monaco a car failure caused him a loss of valuable points in the championship.
-A disappointing performance due to a loss in the family at Brno followed reducing Ryan's lead as a contender.
-Eventually Ryan lost the championship to Swiss/French driver Giorgio Mondini by 22 points.
+A disappointing performance due to a loss in the family at Brno followed reducing Sharp's lead as a contender.
+Eventually Sharp lost the championship to Swiss/French driver Giorgio Mondini by 22 points.

 GP2 Series

-Ryan moved up to the new GP2 Series in 2005 with David Price Racing, a team he had raced against in 2004 and who were very impressed with his performance.
+Sharp moved up to the new GP2 Series in 2005 with David Price Racing, a team he had raced against in 2004 and who were very impressed with his performance.
 The season began in Imola where the cars had teething trouble with clutches.
-In the 2nd round at Barcelona, Ryan was on course for a 3rd-place finish when his car failed forcing him to start at the back of the grid for the second race.
+In the 2nd round at Barcelona, Sharp was on course for a 3rd-place finish when his car failed forcing him to start at the back of the grid for the second race.
 In this race he set the fastest lap and gained 1 point.
 A series of disappointing performances followed which could be attributed to the team being poorly engineered and set up.
 With his hopes diminished, he returned to the team he knew and trusted.
 Leaving the GP2 series, he returned to Jenzer Motorsport to compete in the last few rounds of the Formula Renault 3.5l championship, and almost immediately his performances improved.
 This demonstrated that the David Price Racing car used in the GP2 series was not a competitive car, and that Jenzer Motorsprt was a top team.
-Ryan was replaced at DPR by 2004 FRenault v6 Champion Giorgio Mondini, who also struggled to get anything out of the car.
+Sharp was replaced at DPR by 2004 FRenault v6 Champion Giorgio Mondini, who also struggled to get anything out of the car.